School of Natural Sciences and Mathematics

 - Michael Qiwei Zhang: Computational biology; gene regulation and epigenomics.

 Major items of equipment used by the faculty are available for graduate student research.
-This equipment includes fluorescence and confocal microscope systems, fluorescence activated cell sorter, Veeco MultiMode SPM atomic force microscope, Molecular Dynamics PhosphoImagers, BioRad real-time polymerase chain reaction instruments, Beckman scintillation counters and Optima ultracentrifuges, a Jasco J-715 spectropolarimeter, and an Agilent 5975C series GC/MS with associated software.
+This equipment includes fluorescence and confocal microscope systems, two high throughput sequencing platforms, fluorescence activated cell sorter, isothermal titration calorimeter, protein crystallization robot, Veeco MultiMode SPM atomic force microscope, Molecular Dynamics PhosphorImagers, BioRad real-time polymerase chain reaction instruments, Beckman scintillation counters and Optima ultracentrifuges, a Jasco J-715 spectropolarimeter, and mass spectrometers for proteomics and metabolomics.
 Individual laboratories are well-equipped with instrumentation needed for research in molecular and cell biology, including thermal cyclers, spectrophotometers, chromatography and electrophoresis systems, chemical hoods, and mammalian cell culture facilities.

 Other shared biology facilities include environmental chambers, two staffed media kitchens with autoclaves and washing machines, a darkroom with an x-ray film developer, and an electronics workshop.
 There is a modern research animal housing facility on campus, as well as a GE 500 MHz FT multinuclear magnetic resonance spectrometer.

-For full participation in the Graduate Program in Molecular and Cell Biology, the student should have a good background in calculus, general physics, organic chemistry, biochemistry, and general biology, including genetics.
+For full participation in the Graduate Program in Molecular and Cell Biology, the student should have a good background in calculus, general physics, organic chemistry, biochemistry, and general biology, including genetics and cell biology.
 Entering students not having this background may be required to take some additional coursework in their first year or in the summer immediately preceding entry.
+Students intending to do research in computational biology should have some background in mathematics and in programming.
 Admission is competitive.
 A minimum GRE score of 295 (verbal plus quantitative) with a minimum of 147 for the verbal component is required.
 Average test scores for admitted students vary from year to year.
 The actual scores required for admission are higher, especially for PhD applicants.

 Upon satisfactory completion of the core courses (and, for PhD candidates, a favorable evaluation following the spring semester as described below), a supervising committee is appointed for each student (except non-thesis MS students) based upon mutual agreement between student, research mentor and faculty.
 The supervising professor, possibly with the advice of the supervising committee will help plan an elective course curriculum.
 The supervising committee will oversee the student's research and thesis or dissertation.